New Two-Dimensional Models of Supernova Explosions by the Neutrino-Heating Mechanism: Evidence for Different Instability

-There is a number of conspiring factors that allow the $27 M_\odot$ progenitor to reach the SASI-driven regime: Any effect that leads to higher post-shock advection velocities could potentially decide about the character of the dominant aspherical instability in the pre-explosion phase.
-For our $27 M_\odot$ model and other recent two-dimensional first-principle simulations of supernova explosions \citep{buras_06b,marek_09,bruenn_09,suwa_10,mueller_12} as well as convective models based on a simple light-bulb approximation \citep{murphy_08,nordhaus_10,hanke_11,burrows_12,murphy_12} contribute -- certainly to varying degrees -- to the short advection time-scale: \begin{enumerate} \item The iron core of the progenitor -- and hence the proto-neutron star -- is fairly massive, and is surrounded by a thick and rather dense silicon shell.
+There may be a number of conspiring factors that allow the $27 M_\odot$ progenitor to reach the SASI-driven regime: Any effect that leads to higher post-shock advection velocities could potentially decide about the character of the dominant aspherical instability in the pre-explosion phase.
+For our $27 M_\odot$ model, the following differences to other recent two-dimensional first-principle simulations of supernova explosions \citep{buras_06b,marek_09,bruenn_09,suwa_10,mueller_12} as well as convective models based on a simple light-bulb approximation \citep{murphy_08,nordhaus_10,hanke_11,burrows_12,murphy_12} contribute -- certainly to varying degrees -- to the short advection time-scale: \begin{enumerate} \item The iron core of the progenitor -- and hence the proto-neutron star -- is fairly massive, and is surrounded by a thick and rather dense silicon shell.
 The mass accretion rate therefore remains high long after the gain region has formed.
 This implies a small shock stagnation radius and a short advection time-scale, which in turn suppresses convective activity (see Equation~\ref{eq:chi}).
-On the other hand, the short advection time-scale is conducive to efficient SASI growth (see Equation~\ref{eq:omega}). \item General relativity further contributes to the short advection time-scale as it leads to a more compact neutron star -- an effect that is all the more important as the proto-neutron star is already quite massive to begin with.
+On the other hand, the short advection time-scale is conducive to efficient SASI growth (see Equation~\ref{eq:omega}). \item General relativity further contributes to the short advection time-scale as it leads to a more compact neutron star \citep{bruenn_01,mueller_12,lentz_12}, an effect that is all the more important as the proto-neutron star is already quite massive to begin with.
 Newtonian models could thus systematically miss the SASI-driven regime. \item The nuclear EoS LS220 produces fairly compact neutron stars in agreement with recent radius estimates \citep{steiner_10,hebeler_10}, again contributing to fast advection through the gain layer (cp.\ \citealt{marek_09} for the dependence of the accretion shock radius on the EoS).